prince-hope1975/Rewards/README.md

 # Prince's - Reward Implementatiion Software for (OSS)

 ## PROJECT DESCRIPTION
-The project rund on Etherum Rinkeby testnet and enables the user to either draw an NFT in the app or upload an NFt
+The project provides an easy to use way to create and store varibles that persisits and also makes use of the Algosdk which allows the processsing of transactions on the algorand network
 ## PREREQUISITES
-- Have a metamask account
-- Make sure your wallet is funded with eth
+- PureStake Api key
+- Algorand Wallet address
+- WEB BROWSER (fOR TESTING)
+- NODE JS
+- GIT
+- AN UNDERSTANDING OF LOCALSTORAGE API

 ## RUN ON YOUR LOCAL MACHINE
 - `git clone` the repository